Kyriosity/read-write/README+/.net/README+/cs-hints.md

 <details><summary><ins>&nbsp;Tuples as design shortcuts&nbsp;</ins></summary>
 &nbsp;

 Piles of interfaces, classes, and structs for every single trifle may obscure the contours of OOD, and their maintenance distracts from design.
-Then sparsely applied _named tuples_ are a rational compromise.
+Then, sparsely applied _named tuples_ are a rational compromise.

 ```csharp
 ...